 John Morgan was having trouble with the employees in his automobile repair garage.
 His mechanics would listen politely to an order, then not carry it through.

 “Why, I bet I have to tell them three times before they fill out their repair tickets right or turn out a light they’re through using,” he raged.

 Mr. Morgan had come to me from a sickbed.
 Every month or so he had to quit work.
 His stomach pained him; he was short of breath; he couldn’t eat.
 He would blow up at the garage and go home.
 [Read more…]

-Leadership and management involve making up your mind what you want people to do.
-Telling them what their job is.
-Telling them what constitutes satisfactory performance.
-Checking to see that it’s done.
+Leadership and management involve making up your mind what you need people to do to accomplish organizational objectives.
+Explaining to them what their job is.
+Describing to them what constitutes satisfactory performance.
+Checking to see that the work is done.
 Recognizing quality work.
 Correcting poor work.
-Getting rid of the ones who don’t do it.
+Getting rid of the ones who don’t do their work.
 Sometimes those tasks can be difficult, but they are required of leaders.